cpleonardo/simple-market-maker/README.md

 Allways look for 1st position in order book

 Rule 2:
-Increase spread as much as posible until 1st order book positition allows
+Increase spread as much as posible trying to keep first position in order book

 Rule 3:
-Never put an order bellow configured spread
+Never place an order bellow configured spread

 Rule 4:
 Use the maximum available funds but never surpase configured order value.